keerah/SendTo_FFmpeg/README.md

 ## Notes

 This works with Windows OS only.
-If you're on a Mac you can reuse the FFmpeg parameters from these scripts to create your own.
+If you're on a Mac you can reuse the FFmpeg parameters from these scripts to create your scripts.

 Each batch has a brief description of its functionality inside.
-SendTo_FFmpeg has its global settings: Path to FFmpeg, FFmpeg verbosity level, pause after encoding, and descriptive naming, they affect all batches at once.
-You can change them by editing **sendtoffmpeg_settings.cmd**, their brief description also included.
+SendTo_FFmpeg has its global settings: Path to FFmpeg, FFmpeg verbosity level,pause after encoding, and descriptive naming.
+They affect all batches at once.
+You can change them by editing **sendtoffmpeg_settings.cmd**, their brief description is inside the file.
+If you put a copy of **sendtoffmpeg_settings.cmd** into the folder with your source video files the scripts will use these settings instead of the global, this lets you use different settings for different folders.

 You can visit my [blog](https://keeraah.blogspot.com/2018/02/ffmpeg-lifehack-1.html) for more info.
 I update this batch set regularly.